An Excerpt from active measures: part ii

 “Good evening, General,” greeted the pilot.

-“Evening, Major,” said Taghavi.
+“Evening, Major,” replied Taghavi.
 “You may depart when ready.”

 “Yes, it’s a beautiful night, isn’t it?”